Packing and Covering Immersions in 4-Edge-Connected Graphs: Erd o s-P o sa property

 \section{Erd\H{o}s-P\'{o}sa property}

-We say that a graph $G$ is {\it nearly 4-edge-connected} if $G$ is connected and for every edge-cut of $G$ of order less than four, the edges between $A$ and $B$ are the parallel edges with the same ends.
+We say that a graph $G$ is {\it nearly 3-cut free} if $\lvert V(G) \rvert \geq 2$, $G$ is connected and for every edge-cut of $G$ of order three, the edges between $A$ and $B$ are parallel with the same ends.